bdemaree06/OpCon-Twilio-PhoneCalls/TwilioConfiguration.md

 ![Twilio Menu](/img/TwilioAccount2.png)
 ![TwilioPhone](/img/TwilioNumber.png)

+# Instructions
+After you have recorded the necessary Twilio information, you can start configuring script below.

 ## Twilio Powershell Script <a name="TwilioScript"></a>
-The examples in this document assume that the script below is placed in OpCon's embedded scripts feature using the powershell script type.
+I would recommend downloading and testing the script below before adding it to OpCon.
+The examples in this document assume that you are beyond the initial tests and have placed the script in OpCon's embedded scripts feature using the powershell script type.

 ```
 <#